johnnguyencodes/snappy-recipes-react/README.md

 This project is a React scaffold built with **Vite**, **TypeScript**, **Redux Toolkit**, and **Playwright** for testing.
 The app structure is designed to be used as a base template for future projects with built-in tools and configurations for a smooth developer experience.
 Below, you'll find the key packages used and how to work with each of them.

+## Features

+- Vite for fast development
+- TypeScript for type safety
+- Redux Toolkit for state management
+- Tailwind CSS for styling
+- Shadcn UI for reusable components
+- Jest and Playwright for testing
+- ESLint for code linting

 ## Main Packages

 ### 1. **Vite**